jinghzhu/JavaKnowledgeBase/DataStructure/string.md

 > String pool is also example of Flyweight design pattern.

-When we use double quotes to create a String(`String str = "test"`), it firstly looks for String with same value in String pool.
+When we use double quotes to create a String (`String str = "test"`), it firstly looks for String with same value in String pool.
 If found, it returns the reference else it creates a new String in pool and then returns the reference.

-However using `new` operator, we force String class to create a new String object in heap and then we can use `intern()` method to put it into pool or refer to other String object from pool having same value.
+However, using `new` operator, we force String class to create a new String object in heap and then we can use `intern()` method to put it into pool or refer to other String object from pool having same value.

 <br></br>